multi-navgraph-project/Velocity_smooth_control/README.md

 - Parameters

---twist_topic: topic to subscribe for the output velocity to convert.
+> twist_topic: topic to subscribe for the output velocity to convert.

+**Mathematical development behind used method**